Statement of Shareholders’ Equity

 - Additional paid-in capital – Is the excess amount of the par value that investors pay for a stock.

 - Retained earnings – Are the total accumulated earnings of a company after it has distributed dividends to its shareholders.
 It is the net income that a company has reinvested for expansion through the purchase of property, plant and equipment, mergers or to pay its debts.
-A company that has been consistently profitable will reflect a large retained earnings account.

 - Treasury stock – When a company repurchases its issued stock, it reports it under treasury stock.
-Companies repurchase stock to repatriate capital to shareholders, and often it’s a signalling tool that the management team think the stock is “cheap”.
+Companies repurchase stock to repatriate capital to shareholders, and often it’s a signaling tool that the management team think the stock is “cheap”.
 The shareholders’ equity will decrease by the amount used to repurchase treasury stock.

 - Accumulated other comprehensive income(loss) – Reports gains/losses on the revaluation of certain assets or liabilities, “unrealized gains or losses”.
 Often when the gain or loss is crystallized into cash, the amount is removed from other comprehensive income (loss) account and put through the income statement.